axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

 6. Confirm the Bitcoin outpoint

-In this step, you will try to confirm all outpoint of the transfer transaction.
+In this step, you will try to confirm all outpoints of the transfer transaction.
+Be sure to wait until the transaction is 6 blocks deep in the Bitcoin network.

   ```
   axelarcli tx bitcoin confirmTxOut "{txID:vout}" "{amount}btc" "{deposit address}" --from validator -y -b block